 When investing in fixed income securities, the Funds may purchase securities regardless of their rating, including fixed income securities rated below investment grade are often referred to as high yield securities or "junk bonds".
 High yield securities or "junk bonds," involve special risks in addition to the risks associated with investments in higher rated fixed income securities.
 While offering a greater potential opportunity for capital appreciation and higher yields, high yield securities may be subject to greater levels of interest rate, credit and liquidity risk, may entail greater potential price volatility, and may be less liquid than higher rated fixed income securities.
+High yield securities may be regarded as predominantly speculative with respect to the issuer's continuing ability to meet principal and interest payments.
 They may also be more susceptible to real or perceived adverse economic and competitive industry conditions than higher rated securities.
-Fixed income securities rate agande as predominantly speculative with respect to the issuer's continuing ability to meet principal and interest rated in the lowest investment grade categories by the rating agencies may also possess speculative characteristics.
-If securities may fail to resume principal or interest or the repayment of principal, or present an imminent risk of default with respect to such payments, the issuer of such securities may fail to resume principal or interest payments, in which case a Fund may lose its entire investment in the high yield security.
-In addition, to the extent that there is no established retail secondary market, there may be thin trading of high yield securities, and this may have an impact on a Fund's ability to accurately value high yield securities and the Fund's assets and on the Fund's ability to dispose of the securities.
+Fixed income securities rated in the lowest investment grade categories by the rating agencies may also possess speculative characteristics.
+If securities are in default with respect to the payment of interest or the repayment of principal, or present an imminent risk of default with respect to such payments, the issuer of such securities may fail to resume principal or interest payments, in which case a Fund may lose its entire investment in the high yield security.
+In addition, to the extent that there is no established retail secondary market, there may be thin trading of high yield securities, and this may have an impact on a Fund's ability to accurately value high yield securities and the Fund's ability to dispose of the securities.
 Adverse publicity and investor perception, whether or not based on fundamental analysis, may decrease the values and liquidity of high yield securities especially in a thinly traded market.